Book Now

 Diffuse Horizontal Radiation (DIF)

-Mie scatter, and Non-Selective scatter have a more significant effect on diffuse horizontal irradiance.
-Mie sprinkles when the radiation wavelength is similar to atmospheric particles, which can be the nature of pollution, dust, and pollen.
+Mie scatter and Non-Selective scatter have a more significant effect on diffuse horizontal irradiance.
+Mie occurs when the radiation wavelength is similar to atmospheric particles, such as pollution, dust, and pollen.
+Non-Selective scatter occurs when the particles are larger than the wavelength of the radiation, spreading visible and infrared spectrums.
+Clouds are the primary contributor.

 Global Tilted Irradiance (GTI)

 GTI is an approximate value for the energy yield calculation of fixed-installed tilted PV panels.
-GTI generally stands for Global Tilted Irradiance, which represents irradiation that falls on an inclined surface.
-A horizontal surface is parallel to the ground; a sloped surface also receives a small amount of ground-reflected radiation (REF).
+It represents irradiation that falls on an inclined surface.
+A sloped surface also receives a small amount of ground-reflected radiation.

 Direct Normal Irradiance (DNI)

-Direct normal irradiance represents the quantity of radiation received per unit area on a surface perpendicular to the sun.
-Consequently, the pyrheliometer measures DNI.
-Using a sun tracker that can be SOLYS2, a pyrheliometer can track and point directly at the sun at all times.
+DNI represents the quantity of radiation received per unit area on a surface perpendicular to the sun.
+A pyrheliometer is used to measure DNI, typically with a sun tracker like SOLYS2.
 The pyrheliometer does not measure diffuse radiation.
-DNI Solar Radiation is essential for concentrated solar power stations.
+DNI is essential for concentrated solar power stations.

 Global Horizontal Irradiance (GHI)

-GHI Solar Radiation refers to the total radiation absorbed on a horizontal surface on the Earth.
-International Horizontal Irradiance supports both Direct Normal Irradiance and Diffuse Horizontal Irradiance.
-For this, a pyranometer is positioned horizontally to the ground that later measures the Global Horizontal Irradiance Data.
+GHI refers to the total radiation absorbed on a horizontal surface.
+It supports both Direct and Diffuse Horizontal Irradiance.
+A pyranometer positioned horizontally is used to measure GHI.

 What Is Solar Irradiance?